Temporal vs AWS Step Functions: how do security/compliance and data exposure compare if workers run in our VPC?

 What You Need:

-Strategically, when should I favor Temporal over Step Functions for security and data exposure?
+Strategically, when should I prefer Temporal over AWS Step Functions for security, compliance, and data exposure?

 Expanded Explanation: